sunriseapps/imagesorcery-mcp/README.md

 - `--port`: Specify port for HTTP-based transports (default: 8000)
 - `--path`: Specify endpoint path for HTTP-based transports (default: /mcp)
 </details>

+## ⚙️ Configuring the Server

+The server can be configured using a `config.toml` file in the current directory.
+The file is created automatically during installation from the `config.default` template.
+You can customize the default tool parameters in this file.
+More in [CONFIG.md](CONFIG.md).

 ## 🤝 Contributing
 <details>